Winter Activity Guide to the Best of Lake Louise, Banff National Park

 6. Take a day tour to explore Banff National Park

-Visitors spending several days at Lake Louise will want to go exploring a bit beyond the village and the lake.
+Visitors spending several days at Lake Louise will want to explore a bit beyond the village and the lake.

 South of Lake Louise

-I recommend taking a day trip to the Town of Banff, a 40-minute drive away.
-Here you can visit the hot springs or take a ride on the Banff Gondola to the top of Sulphur Mountain.
+I recommend a day trip to the town of Banff, which is a 40-minute drive away.
+You can visit the hot springs or ride on the Banff Gondola to the top of Sulphur Mountain.

-Moreover, you can go for a short drive out to Lake Minnewanka, Banff’s longest lake.
+Moreover, you can go for a short drive to Lake Minnewanka, Banff’s longest lake.

 North of Lake Louise